Books about Rail Labor

 From the Cab: Stories from a Locomotive Engineer Doug Riddell.
 1999.
 The author takes the reader through his railroad career as fireman, brakeman, conductor, freight engineer and Amtrak engineer.
 He learns how the newly merged Seaboard CoastLine and Seaboard Air Lines operate, works as a brakeman, and enters engine service to become an engineer.
 Riddell's stories provide insight into the hardships of a railroading life.
 "Most outsiders have no idea the price railroaders pay for the few minutes they sit in a warm locomotive cab or caboose instead of hanging on the side of a boxcar whose grab irons and stirrups are coated three inches thick with ice, or marching two miles toward the rear of a freight train in a snake-infested swamp during a drenching rain."

+Working for the Railroad: The Organization of Work in the Nineteenth Century Walter Licht 1989.
 Walter Licht chronicles the working and personal lives of the first two generations of American railwaymen, the first workers in America to enter large-scale, bureaucratically managed, corporately owned work organizations.

 Workin' on the Railroad - Reminiscences from the Age of Steam Richard Reinhardt.
 University of Oklahoma Press.
 Norman.
 1970.
 “The mighty railroad occupied the undisputed center of American public life.
 The railroad founded cities, populated states, created governments, destroyed the wilderness.
 It was the great speculator, the political tyrant, the recruiter of immigrants, the opener of new lands, the cynosure of poets and pioneers, the symbol of adventure, opportunity, escape, and power. . . .
 Yet, the railroad man, for all his historic importance, his archetypal stature, and his economic power, has achieved only a minor position in American literature.”--from Workin’ on the Railroad

-Working on the Railroad Brian Solomon.
-MBI Publishing.
+Working on the Railroad Brian Solomon MBI Publishing.
 St. Paul.
 2006.
 The notion of working on a railroad has always carried its share of romance, taking in everything from the dreams of small boys to legends like John Henry and Casey Jones.
 The reality is far more complicated and often, as this book amply demonstrates, more interesting.
 This richly illustrated volume takes us behind the scenes to show what goes into keeping a railroad running in our era of computer-aided 6,000-horsepower diesel locomotion.
 Author and photographer Brian Solomon explains who does what and how, from dispatching and signaling to maintaining locomotives and driving trains

 Working on the Western Maryland - A Collection of Employee Interviews Wes Morganstern Western Maryland Historical Society.
 1999.
 Various accounts of work and life on the Western Maryland Railway by a wide array of workers from various crafts and unions.
 They recount their working lives through steam and diesel from the war years, on through until the 1980s, from the days of the independent Western Maryland, then Chessie System, and finally with CSX.
 The general theme is one of deep satisfaction with the railroad in the days of the WM, discontent with the encroachment of the Chessie, and outright hostility once the CSX assumed control in the 1980s.